x1angli/cvt2utf/README.rst

 Automatic Installation (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Make sure Python 3, along with pip, is properly installed.
+1. Make sure Python 3, along with pip, is properly installed.
-#.
-In your CLI, execute ``pip install convert2utf``
+2. In your CLI, execute ``pip install convert2utf``

 Manual Installation (for developers only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Make sure Python 3 is properly installed.
+1. Make sure Python 3 is properly installed.
-#.
-Clone this project, or just download the .zip file from github.com
-   and unarchive it
+2. Clone this project, or just download the .zip file from github.com and unarchive it
-#.
-Start CLI (command line interface), enter the local folder
+3. Start CLI (command line interface), enter the local folder
-#.
-Setup Python virtual environment with ``virtualenv ...`` or
-   ``python -m venv ...``
+4. Setup Python virtual environment with ``virtualenv ...`` or ``python -m venv ...``
-#.
-Run: ``pip install -r requirements.txt``
+5. Run: ``pip install -r requirements.txt``

 Usage
 -----

-There is only one mandatory argument: filename, where you can specify the directory or file name.

--  ***Batch mode***: Pass in a directory as the input, and all text files that meets the criteria underneath it will be converted to UTF8-encoding.
--  ***Single file mode***\ \_: If the input argument is just an individual file, it would be straightforwardly converted to UTF-8.
+There is only one mandatory argument: filename, where you can specify the directory or file name. \* ***Batch mode***: Pass in a directory as the input, and all text files that meets the criteria underneath it will be converted to UTF8-encoding. \* ***Single file mode***: If the input argument is just an individual file, it would be straightforwardly converted to UTF-8.

 ***Examples:***